ESTEEM-GenAI-25/vibecoding-intro-Sarah-Corr/README.md

 File Structure

-Only the recently added files (today’s uploads) relate to this project.
+Only the recently added files (today’s uploads & 1 month ago) relate to this project.
 Older files (approx 2 months ago) in the repository are unrelated previous assignments (I could not figure out how to make a new repository).

 index.tsx, App.tsx: Main interface and logic